Jeon Moo-song: 1960s to 1970s: Beginning with Dong-rang Repertory Theater

+1980s: Theater

 In 1981, Jeon became widely known to the general public by playing the role of a monk with Ahn Seong-ki in director Im Kwon-taek's film 'Mandala'.
 "When I filmed with director Lim, he showed respect to the extras and supporting actors.
 I felt a sense of respect as a human being.
 If Yoo Chi-jin, Hae-rang Lee, and Young-woong Lim paved the way for me in theater, director Lim is like that in film."

 He became popular with Sanwoolim's 'Waiting for Godot'.
 After gaining popularity with 'Mandala', offers to appear on the night stage followed.
 They said that they would pay a lot of money if they appeared in monk clothes and sang.
 The arrangers said that locusts are in season, so grab your share when they are popular.
 Then he replied: "I am not a locust, I am Jeon Mu-song."
 Since then, he has appeared frequently on TV screens, especially through 'TV Literature' and showed off his outstanding acting skills.
 Even so, he always kept the theater stage.

 In 1983, Jeon founded his own theater company, Jihyeon, and a year later, in 1984, he became a member of the theater company Sanwoolim.
 In 1992, he founded the Theater Development Research Association and became its representative.
 Two years later, in 1994, he were invited to participate in the World Youth Theater Festival in Okinawa, Japan.

 In 1995, Jeon was part of the Housekeeping Coordinator.
-It is clear from their varied experiences that they have had a long and successful career in theater, participating in different productions and theater companies, touring internationally, and even founding their own theater company and research association.
+It is clear from their experiences that they have had a successful career in theater, participating in different productions and theater companies, touring internationally, and founding their own theater company and research association.

 Jeon is also the subject of an internet meme titled "High Expectations Asian Father" wherein his image, taken from his cameo in the film Epitaph, is paired with an exaggerated quote usually associated with the stereotypical image of an Asian parent trying to set a high standard for their children.

 Since 2006, he has been active as an artistic director of the Gyeonggi Provincial Theater Company.
 In this literary concert, he narrates Kim Dong-in's potato, Hyun Jin-geon's lucky day, and Love Letter with Superintendent B.